 Some of them will only help with the Official Receiver’s fee, but you may not have to pay the Court Fee if you are on a low income, see above.
 Some of them have other requirements as well, eg they will not consider applications if you are a homeowner or if you have been bankrupt before.
 Your local CAB will be able to sort out which ones are appropriate for you.

 There may be other charities that can help too.
-Sometimes these are local, sometimes you may be eligible because of your current or previous, for example SSAFA helps people who have served in the armed forces (including National Service) and their families.
+Sometimes these are local, sometimes you may be eligible because of your current or previous careers, for example SSAFA helps people who have served in the armed forces (including National Service) and their families.
 There are specific charities for people who have been civil servants, postmen, nurses, shop workers and many other groups.